WangLabPKU/WangLabPKU.github.io/index.md

 ### Major Achievements in past 10 years

-- Discovered the miR-290/302 family that regulate the functions of embryonic stem cell proliferation, cell cycle, glycolytic metabolism and self-renewal, and revealed the molecular mechanism
+- Discovered the miR-290/302 family that regulate the functions of embryonic stem cell proliferation, cell cycle, glycolytic metabolism and self-renewal, and revealed the molecular mechanism.
 - Invented miRNA inducible CRISPR-Cas9 platform (MICR) that can be used as a sensor for miRNA expression and cell-specific genome editing tool.
 - Invented a novel promoter activity reporter (GRIT) tracking the transcription of lncRNAs and stem cell state.
-- Identified a lncRNA regulating FGF/ERK signaling and self-renewal of ESCs
+- Identified a lncRNA regulating FGF/ERK signaling and self-renewal of ESCs.
-- Discovered the novel molecular pathway, PIAS4-SUMO2-DPPA2/4, regulating zygotic genome activation (ZGA) in early embryonic development and transformation of totipotent stem cells _in vitro_
+- Discovered the novel molecular pathway, PIAS4-SUMO2-DPPA2/4, regulating zygotic genome activation (ZGA) in early embryonic development and transformation of totipotent stem cells _in vitro_.
+- Develop Ddd_Ss-derived cytosine base editors (DdCBE_Ss) and introduce mutations at multiple mitochondrial DNA loci including previously inaccessible GC context.